kutaui/Ecommerce-fullstack/README.md

 ## Design
 I came across this landing page design on dribbble.
 Unfortunately I lost the link to the design.
-The reason for the inconsistency between the design of the landing page and other pages because the design only consisted of landing page so I had to improvise, but I also didn't want to spend so much time on design and put that time into functionality.
+The reason for the inconsistency between the design of the landing page and other pages because the design only consisted of landing page, so I had to improvise, but I also didn't want to spend so much time on design and I put that time into functionality.

+## Challenges

 ## Roadmap